grafana/grafana/docs/sources/features/datasources/azuremonitor.md

 {{< docs-imagebox img="/img/docs/v60/azuremonitor-alerting.png" class="docs-image--no-shadow" caption="Azure Monitor Alerting" >}}

-## Querying the Application Insights Service
+## Query the Application Insights Service

 {{< docs-imagebox img="/img/docs/azuremonitor/insights_metrics_multi-dim.png" class="docs-image--no-shadow" caption="Application Insights Query Editor" >}}

-As of 7.1+, more than one group by dimension may be selected.
+As of Grafana 7.1, you can select more than one group by dimension.

 ### Formatting legend keys with aliases for Application Insights